GiancarloLelli/groovesdk/README.md

 # Groove Music Service .NET Standard SDK
-This repo contains a .NETStandard wrapper for the Groove Music Service REST API.
+This repo contains a .NET Standard wrapper for the Groove Music Service REST API.
 This project is a porting of the same library I made available on NuGet some time ago (I've unpublished it).
 I decided to revive this side project since the service changed its name and a few other changes were made on the backed.
 I really like the service and I think that many app can benefit from using it.